Infinity Blade: Gameplay

 In addition to combat, there is also a mild role-playing component.
 An experience point system levels up the player character and their equipment (weapons, armor, shields, helms, and magic rings).
 Equipment pieces have special properties and a predetermined number of experience points required to master them.
 Mastering a piece of equipment increases its sale value but decreases the player's experience gain by 20%.
 Upon leveling up or mastering a piece of equipment, players gain attribute points that can be allotted towards four character attributes: health, attack, shield power, or magic.
 Each point can only be allocated once and is a permanent upgrade to the character.
 Players can purchase new equipment using in-game money from sacks and treasure chests found throughout the castle, defeated enemies, and sales of unused equipment.
 In-game money can be purchased with real money within the game.

-The game follows a cyclical narrative structure in which the protagonist and his descendants individually explore a castle in a quest to battle the primary antagonist, the immortal God King.
-In the game's introduction, the non-playable protagonist has just finished this quest, but is slain by the God King.
-The player then assumes the role of the dead protagonist's descendant as he starts his journey at the beginning of the castle.
+The game follows a cyclical narrative structure in which a knight and his descendants individually explore a castle in a quest to battle the primary antagonist, the immortal God King.
+In the game's introduction (which serves as the game's tutorial) the knight challenges the God King, but is slain by him.
+The player then assumes the role of the dead knight's descendant as he starts his journey at the beginning of the castle.
 This cycle, called a bloodline, continues after the player finally faces the God King and either dies or wins.
 The player may also choose to join the God King and terminate the cycle; upon doing so, the game resumes at the checkpoint before fighting the God King.
 Enemy difficulty increases with each bloodline cycle.
 Another bloodline ending is unlocked after purchasing the Infinity Blade item: the sword is placed into a pedestal in the castle's underground dungeons and three doors open.
 After then defeating each of the three "Deathless"—immortal beings like the God King—of increasing difficulty found within, a final fourth door opens, and the player faces a mechanized warrior guarding the high-tech chamber where the God King is reborn whenever he is killed.
 Upon defeating the mechanized warrior, the chamber is revealed to be controlled by an ancestor of the player character, who chose to serve the God King.
 After fighting the ancestor, the player character is told that the Infinity Blade can prevent immortals like the God King from resurrecting after death.
 The player is then given the option of either starting the next bloodline as they do when defeated, or resetting the game and starting New Game+ mode, which resets all gold and item progression but maintains the character's experience level, letting the player remaster the items and level up even further.